aapp1420/BERT-analysis/README.md

   **Preprocessing data**:

-  for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer. (corresponding word index are 101, 0, 102)
+  for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer (corresponding word index are 101, 0, 102)

   The code may needs four functions:

   * **Anisotropy_function(... ,layer_index)** :

-  return Anistropy of each layer .
+  return Anistropy of each layer

   * **SelfSimilarity_function(... , layer_index)**:

-  return self similarity of each layer .
+  return self similarity of each layer

   * **IntraSentenceSimilarity_function(... , layer_index)**:

-  retrun intra sentence similarity of each layer .
+  retrun intra sentence similarity of each layer

   * **MaximumExplainableVariance_function(... , layer_index)**:

-  return maximum explainable variance of each layer .
+  return maximum explainable variance of each layer

   **Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings**.